zalenix/portaldocs/portal-sdk/templates/portalfx-testing-overview.md

 * Sideloading

 Developers can create tests to run against the extension that will verify how much of the code in the extension is actually used.
-Formore information, see [top-extensions-production-testing.](#top-extesnsions-production-testing).
+Formore information, see [top-extensions-sideloading.md](top-extensions-sideloading.md).